-Our global youth program flourishes in nearly 100 countries.
+Our global youth program flourishes in more than 50 countries.
 Through Roots & Shoots, participants identify and address problems in their communities, while becoming the compassionate citizens that our planet needs.

 The Dreamers of Tomorrow Take Action